We always win in Wales

 1924 - Centre-half Laurie Hughes was born in Liverpool, just off Everton Road.
 He signed from Tranmere Rovers in February 1943 and made 326 reds appearances, netting just once.
 He helped us to the first post-war League title and the FA Cup Final three years later and was the first red to appear in the World Cup Finals later that year.

 1955 - Forward Kevin Kewley was born in Liverpool.
 He signed pro terms in March 1972 but only ever made one senior appearance for the reds, as a substitute for Terry McDermott against Middlesbrough at Anfield in February 1978.
-He was sold to Dallas Tornado for £18,000 the following month, playing there for five years before moving to indoor side Wichita Wings.
+He was sold to Dallas Tornado for £18,000 on his 23rd birthday, playing there for five years before moving to indoor side Wichita Wings.
 He retired from playing in 1990 and was last heard of coaching youth soccer and working in Wichita, Kansas.

 1892 - Full-back William Jenkinson was born in Golborne, Lancashire.
 He signed from South Liverpool in 1916 but only played thirteen times before moving to Wigan Borough in June 1921.